Jackimaru96/CS3219_TaskB/README.md

    ![homepage](./screenshots/homepage.png)

-### Instructions to demonstrate GET, POST, PUT, DELETE API on Postman
+### Instructions to demonstrate GET, POST, PUT, DELETE API on Postman on localhost

 After starting the node server and mongodb, we can now show the GET, POST, PUT, DELETE API on Postman.